Wouter Meuleman

 Although technological developments have made it possible to construct genome-wide maps of regulatory elements across hundreds of human cellular conditions, the scale and complexity precludes routine utility of such maps.
 Wouter develops computational and machine learning approaches to reduce their complexity, while maximally retaining relevant information.

+Most recently, Wouter was a Principal Investigator at the Altius Institute for Biomedical Sciences.
 Prior to joining Altius, Wouter did postdoctoral work at MIT and the Broad Institute.
 He obtained his PhD in Computational Biology from Delft University of Technology and the Netherlands Cancer Institute, the Netherlands.

 Interests